Frequently Asked Questions (FAQ)

 How long is the ceremony?

-Each ceremony is expected to last 70 to 90 minutes.
+Each ceremony is expected to last about 90 minutes.
 Please see the schedule page for more complete details.

 What happens at each ceremony?